By Senior Personal Injury Solicitor James Wormell

 Our client, Mr S, is a retired Police Offer.
 He’d been running a gardening business that was a hobby, but also a way of earning some money since his retirement.

-Unfortunately, Mr S, along with his wife, was involved in a very serious road traffic accident when the vehicle he was driving was involved in a collision.
-The accident happened when another driver turned across Mr S’s lane at speed and Mr S was completely unable to avoid hitting the other vehicle.
+Unfortunately, Mr S and his wife were injured in a very serious car accident when the car he was driving was involved in a collision.
+The accident happened when the driver of another car turned across Mr S’s lane at speed and Mr S was completely unable to avoid hitting the other car.

-The other vehicle had three children inside that were unrestrained, plus the driver’s wife and his mother.
+The other car had three children inside that were unrestrained, plus the driver’s wife and his mother.
 Tragically, the driver’s mother did not survive the accident but everyone else did.

 Mr S suffered from a debilitating and painful “pincer fracture” of the L4 Vertebra in the lumber spine.
 He had a broken back.
 His severe back injury caused many restrictions on his lifestyle.
 Because he had been in previously excellent health, this was a very unpleasant and painful experience that was hard to accept.
 This resulted in ongoing depression.